 3. In a rice cooker, cook the rice according to package directions.

-4. When rice is done and lentils are dry, combine rice and beans in stockpot.
+4. When rice is done and there is just a tiny amount of liquid left in the lentils, combine rice and lentils in stockpot.

 5. Scoop into bowls and then top with caramelized onions and a bit of the olive oil.